About

 Laws change and your situation changes.
 If the firm doesn't offer a maintenance contract and a formal annual review program, keep looking.
 A trust that isn't maintained will eventually fail when you need it most.

-✓ I offer maintenance contracts and conduct formal reviews every year.
-I also reach out proactively when legislative changes affect my clients' trusts, rather than waiting for them to call me.
+✓ The firm offers maintenance contracts and conducts formal reviews every year, and reaches out proactively when legislative changes affect clients' trusts rather than waiting for them to call.

 Red Flags to Avoid